fbpx

 Symptoms

 Common signs of an astrocytoma are seizures, headaches, and personality changes.
-Other symptoms may also be noted including weakness or numbness in an arm or leg or changes related to thinking, learning, concentrating, problem-solving, and decision-making.
-Symptoms may vary by location and size of the tumor.
+Other symptoms may include weakness or numbness in an arm or leg, or changes related to thinking, learning, concentrating, problem-solving, and decision-making.
+Symptoms will vary by location and size of the tumor.

 Treatment

-If the tumor is located in a region of the brain that is accessible, the usual treatment for astrocytoma is surgical removal of as much of the tumor tissue as possible.
-In instances in which the tumor can be removed, surgery may be the only treatment needed.
-Biopsy is typically performed on tumors that are not accessible to confirm the diagnosis and help guide treatment.
+If the tumor is located in a surgically accessible part of the brain, the usual treatment for astrocytomas is removal of as much of the tumor as possible.
+Depending on the kind of astrocytoma, surgery may be the only treatment that is needed.
+If a tumor is in a location that is unsafe for surgical removal, biopsy is usually done to confirm the diagnosis and help guide treatment.

-If some of the tumor remains (also called “residual” tumor) or if the tumor has molecular characteristics that suggest it may be more likely to recur, radiation treatment may be recommended following surgery.
+If some of the tumor remains (also called “residual” tumor), or if the tumor has molecular characteristics that suggest it may be more likely to recur, radiation therapy may be recommended following surgery.
 Radiation therapy generally takes place over the course of a six-week time period and may be given along with chemotherapy.

 Regular MRI scans are recommended following the diagnosis of astrocytoma, generally at least once per year.
 Patients with seizures will need to be followed for their seizure medication.

 A recurring astrocytoma may be treated with surgery, particularly when the time between initial diagnosis and recurrence is extended.
-In this way, the diagnosis can be updated to reflect any molecular changes that may have occurred over time, whether they be naturally occurring or associated with any treatments including radiation, chemotherapy, or immunotherapy.
-They may also be treated with radiation therapy, depending on whether or how much radiation was given after the original diagnosis.
+In this way, the diagnosis can be updated to reflect any molecular changes in the tumor that may have occurred over time as the tumor adapts to treatments.
+Recurrent astrocytomas may also be treated with radiation therapy, depending on whether or how much radiation was given after the original diagnosis.
 Chemotherapy/immunotherapy and clinical trials are additional options.

 Prognosis